Stepping Into the Unknown With Courage

 Courage Isn’t Built, It’s Borrowed

-Here’s the hard truth: you don’t muster courage from thin air.
-You borrow it from the presence of the One who goes before you.
-Courage grows when you know the Author of the story is not going anywhere.
+Here’s the truth I've had to learn: I don’t muster courage from thin air.
+I borrow it from the presence of the One who goes before me.
+Courage grows when I know the Author of the story isn’t going anywhere.

 Joshua didn’t need a tactical manual; he needed a vision of God’s faithfulness.
-And you, in your life and career, don’t need every “how-to” figured out before you take the next step.
-What you need is clarity about who walks ahead of you.
+And I, in my life and career, don’t need every "how-to" figured out before I take the next step.
+What I need is clarity about who walks ahead of me.

 Encouragement Done Right